timmyvo54/timmyvo54/README.md

 - Hi, I am @timmyvo54
-- I am a freshman at UW, studying Computer Engineering
+- I am a Senior at UW, studying Computer Engineering
-- I completed an Assosciates in Arts degree at South Sound Community College
+- I completed an Assosciates in Arts degree in 2021 at South Sound Community College
-- I will graduate at UW around the end of 2023
+- I will graduate at UW in Winter 2024
-- I currently know Java and I am planning to learn Python
+- I currently know Java, C/C++, SystemVerilog, SQL, and some Python
 - I am also a novice at soldering
 - I am looking for internships
 - You can reach me at: